rblades/dhworkbook_master/docs/supporting materials/gh-pages.md

 4. Type `$ mkdocs new my-site` or whatever you want your site to be called.
 Mine is called `static-site`.

-5. Typically, you could now view your site by typing `$ mkdocs serve`.
-This would not work within DH Box, though, since DH Box already runs within your browser.
-It will work from your desktop terminal.
+5. Typically, you could now view your site in your browser by typing `$ mkdocs serve`.
+This would not work within DH Box, though, since DH Box runs as a virtual environment within your browser.
+It would work from your desktop terminal.

 6. Type `$ ls` to view the files MkDocs created.
 You will define your site within the `mkdocs.yml` file.